bl4de/research/README.md

 ### Me online

-This is my IT security related research repository - writeups, articles, PoCs and all that stuff.
+This is my IT security related research repository - writeups, articles, PoCs, bug bounty descriptions and all that stuff.

 You can follow me on **Twitter** if you want.
 I'm trying to share some IT security, web development and coding stuff.
 I am not following and sharing any politic or religious related content as I am totally independent and broadminded (I mean - I don't care :D )